timothejoubert/blandine-hertzog/README.md

 * Add your environment variables in "site settings"

 ### Webhook
-If your are creating a Static Website add a webhook for generate the app each time Prismic data is updated.
+If you are creating a Static Website:
+Use Prismic webhook for rebuild the app each time Prismic data is updated.
 [Prismic tuto](https://prismic.io/docs/webhooks) | [Netlify build hook page](https://app.netlify.com/sites/hugo-tomasi/settings/deploys#build-hooks)

 ### Preview
 Not